Secondary

 - The international world

 The syllabus gives students opportunities to develop and apply a wide range of foreign language skills.
 Students will be expected to read and understand a variety of written and spoken texts on familiar topics as well as demonstrate understanding of the main ideas, opinions and attitudes, select and extract relevant details and deduce the meaning of occasional unknown words from context.
-They will also have opportunities to write in French on familiar, everyday topics, and to speak the language by taking part in everyday conversations.
+They will also have opportunities to write in Spanish on familiar, everyday topics, and to speak the language by taking part in everyday conversations.

 Art & Design gives learners a platform to express themselves, sparking imagination, creativity and developing transferable skills.
 Students explore and push boundaries to become reflective, critical and decisive thinkers.
 They learn how to articulate personal responses to their experiences.